Skip to content

 Low-latency real-time speech recognition via WebSocket using Deepgram’s V2 (Flux) API.
 Supports eager end-of-turn signals for the eager LLM pipeline.

-import { DeepgramFlux } from '@lukeocodes/composite-voice';
+import { DeepgramFlux } from 'composite-voice';

 const stt = new DeepgramFlux({